 Common Workplace Injuries

-Our goal is to help you understand and obtain all of the workers compensation benefits that you deserve for your injury or illness.
-The North Carolina State Bar certified firm attorneys Adam Smith and Chris Brantley are certified specialists in workers compensation law.
+Our goal is to help you understand and obtain all of the workers’ compensation benefits that you deserve for your injury or illness.
+Our Board-Certified Specialist attorneys Adam Smith and Chris Brantley have been recognized by the NC State Bar for their expertise and experience.
 That designation means that they have met education requirements and passed a challenging exam and that they have had their competence and qualifications verified by other lawyers.
-In addition, they have had substantial hands-on experience with negotiating and appealing workers compensation claims for our clients.
+In addition, they have had substantial hands-on experience with negotiating and appealing claims for our clients.

 Why You Need Riddle & Brantley